 Real Recourse for Harrasment and Discrimination

-Our data shows that at least 1 in 5 workers experience harassment, discrimination, and/or bullying in their workplace as researchers and teachers.
 When an issue comes up, definitions of what constitute harassment are defined by the University and subject to change whenever they’d like.
 The different processes for handling different issues make things confusing and burdensome for workers: especially since student workers are responsible for their own legal feels.
+Harvard’s processes are expensive, exhausting, and designed to make workers give up.
+They are set up to make the Harvard administration the judge, jury, and executioner.
+We need to make a change.

 This is why we are asking for the three pillars of Real Recourse: choice, clarity, and care.